majeinfo/chaingun/SYNTAX.md

 Pre-Actions are played only once before starting the VUs.
 Actions are played by the VUs.
+A typical usage of pre-action would be to clean a database table before injecting data.
 In "batch" mode, only the first injector given on the command line will play the pre-actions.
 Pre-actions are also handled in "manager" mode (i.e using the embedded Web Interface).